-There are many ways for your organisation to get involved with SportsAid.
+SportsAid has a wide variety of existing partnerships playing a key role in supporting the development of the next generation of British sporting heroes.
+There are many ways for your organisation to get involved with the charity.
 Each partnership is unique, built entirely around your priorities, but has a shared goal of helping young people to succeed in sport.

 Public sector partnerships

-SportsAid also works with many local authorities and county sports partnerships around the UK decide which athletes to support in their area.
+SportsAid works with many local authorities and County Sports Partnerships (CSPs) around the UK to decide which athletes to support in their area.

-A number of trusts and charitable funds across the country partner with SportsAid to make a difference to young people - sometimes just focusing on a particular area, such as disability sports, depending on their goals.
+A number of trusts and charitable funds across the country partner with SportsAid to make a difference to young people - in certain cases this can just focus on a particular area, such as disability sports, depending on their goals.

 Other partners like to work together to put on local fundraising events, such as lunch clubs, where they present cheques to athletes from their area in front of their guests and the media.